 Then in early December yet another fire ignited–60 miles northwest of Los Angeles.
 Dubbed the Thomas Fire and whipped up by Santa Ana winds, it burned for a month and became the largest fire in California history—scorching 281, 893 acres and destroying 1063 structures.
 Fifty thousand people were evacuated from in and around Ventura county.

-The years 2015 to 2017 were the hottest years on record across the globe, and the extremely hot summers were certainly a factor in these years of record wildfires.
+The years since 2015 have been the hottest on record across the globe, and the extremely hot summers were certainly a factor in these years of record wildfires.
 But in the forests along the western US, fires have been increasing in intensity since the mid 1980s.

 The graph below shows that the frequency of large forest wildfires has continued to increase with each decade since the 1970s.
 The area burned in these fires has also continued to increase—so the fires are getting larger.
 Most of the increase in large wildfires is due to lightning-ignited wildfires.
 Less than 12% of the trend in large forest fires is due to human-ignited wildfires .